{{ summaryHeading }}

 Should I tip before or after tax?

-Can this split itemized meals?
+Can this split different orders by person?

 Glossary: